-These blocked and damaged srotas leads to high blood pressure, high cholesterol, and high triglycerides causing heart diseases.
+These blocked and damaged srotas lead to high blood pressure, high cholesterol, and high triglycerides causing heart diseases.

 So, friends, this is all about cholesterol and the causes of its related problems.

-Apparently, no any specific symptoms may be found even in high levels.
+Apparently, no specific symptoms may be found even at high levels.

 But due to the toxins present in the body, there may be a feeling of.

-Specific diagnose of higher levels, is done by blood test.
+A specific diagnose of higher levels is done by a blood test.